MichaelNOz/SydneyRadiativeCoolingWorkshop/Speakers.markdown

 - Prof Wei Li, *Chinese Academy of Science*
 - Prof Baohua Jia, *RMIT*
 - Prof Mat Santamouris, *University of New South Wales*
-- Prof Ned Ekins-Dawkes, *University of New South Wales*
+- Prof Ned Ekins-Daukes, *University of New South Wales*
+- Dr Angus Gentle, *University of New South Wales*
 - Prof Devi Stuart-Fox, *University of Melbourne*
 - A/Prof James Bullock, *University of Melbourne*
 - Prof Chiara Neto, *University of Sydney*